Panduza/pza-dev-voxpower-inhibiter/README.md

 # pza-dev-voxpower-inhibiter

-The device will serve as the link between the Panduza platdorm and the Voxpower to command the inhibiters.
+The device will serve as the link between the Panduza platform and the Voxpower to command the inhibiters.
 The platform will use a serial communication with the board and the board will deliver 5V to the desired channel.

 ![global representation of the product](pictures/shema-global.png)